+If you weren't born with the ability to imagine a room complete with furniture placement, wall hangings, and rug and accent choices, it is something you can develop and hone over time.
 Learn the basics of home decorating, including design principles, decorating styles, and answers to decorating challenges.

-What Is Interior Design Compared with Interior Decorating?
+Interior Design Compared With Interior Decorating

+Interior design and interior decorating are often mistaken for the same thing, but the terms are not completely interchangeable.
+Interior design is a profession that requires specific schooling and formal training, including space planning, furniture design, and architecture.
 An interior decorator does not have that formal training and focuses on the aesthetics and the surface appearance of a space.
 Who you would hire depends on whether you have any structural work or space planning to be done or you need someone to plan the decor only.

 Elements of Decor

-Balance is another principle, distributing the visual weight in a room.
+Balance is another principle—distributing the visual weight in a room.
 You can do it symmetrically, as is common in traditional interiors, or with asymmetrical balance as seen in casual interiors.

-Within each room, there should be a focal point.
+Within each room there should be a focal point.
 In a living room, it could be the fireplace or a piece of art.
 It sets itself apart by scale, color, or texture.

 Contrast and variety add visual interest to a room.
 Keep rhythm in mind with repeating elements of the same color, texture, or pattern, and a progression of sizes or colors.

-Tips to Get Started Right with Your Decor
+Tips to Get Started With Your Decor

 A major pitfall that traps untrained decorators is editing.
 A good interior decorator can scan a room and understand what items work in a room and when something is too much, tasteful, or requires embellishment.
 A few tips in this area can make or break your room's design choices.